Taurien/ufo-sightings/README.md

 # UFO Sightings Data Scraper & Interactive Map 🛸

+**⚠️ EDUCATIONAL PROJECT ONLY - NON-COMMERCIAL USE**

-A comprehensive UFO sightings data collection and visualization platform that scrapes reports from NUFORC, processes them through automated pipelines, and presents them via an interactive web interface with Google Maps integration.
+A comprehensive UFO sightings data collection and visualization platform that processes UFO reports, implements automated pipelines, and presents them via an interactive web interface with Google Maps integration.

+**IMPORTANT**: All data belongs to the [National UFO Reporting Center (NUFORC)](https://nuforc.org/).
+This project is built purely for personal learning and experimentation with no commercial intent.
+I perform the data collection myself for educational purposes only.

 ## 🌟 Features